 Another thing that makes backyard berries such a winner is that you'll be able to see the fruits of your labor much faster than with fruit or citrus trees.
 You'll be picking berries in one to two years!

-Now it's time to sit back while I share lessons from the first two years of Eric's backyard berries project, plus his advice on the best tasting varieties, pruning, trellises, soil, and much more!
+Now it's time to sit back while I share lessons from the first two years of my friend Eric Furma's backyard berries project, plus his advice on the best tasting varieties, pruning, trellises, soil, and much more!

 The wooden planter box in this photo holds Baba Berry and Olallie Berry vines.
 They've just been trimmed for fall and all the old vines that have already fruited (called floricanes) were removed.
 This very important for disease prevention!